ShivamTripathi028/rak-chatbot-backend/product-categories/wislink/rak2247/datasheet.md

 ##### USB Interface

-RAK2247 WisLink LPWAN Concentrator can support the high speed USB to SPI by FT2232HL, it includes a USB 2.0 compliant interface with a maximum 480 Mbps data rate, representing the interface for any communication with an external host application processor.
+RAK2247 WisLink LPWAN Concentrator can support the high speed USB to SPI by FT2232HL, it includes a USB 2.0 compliant interface with a maximum 480&nbsp;Mbps data rate, representing the interface for any communication with an external host application processor.
 The module itself acts as a USB device and can be connected to any USB host equipped with compatible drivers.
 For more information, refer to the [datasheet](https://www.ftdichip.com/Support/Documents/DataSheets/ICs/DS_FT2232H.pdf) of FT2232HL.

 :::tip NOTE
 RAK2247-SPI version does not have this interface.